cogdog/wp-dimension/README.md

 ## Suggested Plugins

+* [Customizer Social Icons](https://wordpress.org/plugins/customizer-social-icons/) is needed to activate the social media icons on the front page
 * [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsive sized to fill the column width
 * [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) allows you yo update the theme by uploading the zip file again as a new server (because wordpress does not provide this capability)
 * [JetPack](https://wordpress.org/plugins/jetpack/) can add a number of capabilities, such as adding a contact form.
 If you do [create a contact form](https://jetpack.com/support/contact-form/), make sure you also add and activate [Akismet](http://akismet.com/) because *you will get spam*